Order this document by TPUPN01/D

 When (REF_TIME + OFFSET_1) is outside the range {Current TCR to Current TCR + $8000}, an immediate

 match occurs.
 This is due to the nature of the TPU greater-than-or-equal-to comparator.
-In Figure 5, two matches are referenced to REF_TIME.
-The first match occurs immediately, but the second
+In Figure 5,

 is correctly referenced to the time (REF_TIME + OFFSET_1).